-Any student arriving late to school must sign in at the Principal's office.Students who are late for school will not automatically be excused with a parent call or note.
+Any student arriving late to school must sign in at the high school office.
+Students who are late for school will not automatically be excused with a parent call or note.
 Examples of excused tardies include the following:

 - The school bus is late. - Conferences in the administrative or counseling offices. - Severe/inclement weather making travel hazardous. - Medical and dental appointments that cannot be scheduled at any other time.
+A doctor's or medical note is required for the absence to be changed to Tardy Excused or Category 2 Medical Exempt (MEDX).
 The school reserves the right to verify appointments periodically.